raspishake/rsudp/README.md

 #### Initializing a connection on a port

-Basic usage must start with initializing the library with the `initRSlib()` and `openSOCK()` functions. *Keep in mind that once you open a port, you will not be able to open the same port elsewhere until you quit the program using the port.*
+Basic usage must start by initializing the library with the `initRSlib()` and `openSOCK()` functions. *Keep in mind that once you open a port, you will not be able to open the same port elsewhere until you quit the program using the port.*

 ```python
 >>> import raspberryShake as rs